 - ‘My IT system / network is secure, I don’t need to do anything’.

 - 'This only applies to the marketing team; they can deal with it'.

 Further, the legal sector is already tightly regulated.
-A breach might not incur the wrath of only the ICO.
+A breach might not incur the scrutiny of only the ICO.
 For solicitors, the SRA Code (2011) is clear in this area.
 Examples of relevant sections of the Code include:

 - Outcome 4.1: you keep the affairs of clients confidential unless disclosure is required or permitted by law or the client

 - Outcome 4.5: you have effective systems and controls in place to enable you to identify risks to client confidentiality and to